Virtual temperature: Virtual potential temperature

 Virtual potential temperature is similar to potential temperature in that it removes the temperature variation caused by changes in pressure.
 Virtual potential temperature is useful as a surrogate for density in buoyancy calculations and in turbulence transport which includes vertical air movement.

+Density temperature

+A moist air parcel may also contain liquid droplets and ice crystals in addition to water vapor.
+A net mixing ratio $w_T$ can be defined as the sum of the mixing ratios of water vapor $w$, liquid $w_i$, and ice $w_l$ present in the parcel.
+Assuming that $w_i$ and $w_l$ are typically much smaller than $w$, a density temperature of a parcel $T_\rho$ can be defined, representing the temperature at which a theoretical dry air parcel would have the a pressure and density equal to a moist parcel of air while accounting for condensates:

 Uses

 Virtual temperature is used in adjusting CAPE soundings for assessing available convective potential energy from skew-T log-P diagrams.
 The errors associated with ignoring virtual temperature correction for smaller CAPE values can be quite significant.
 Thus, in the early stages of convective storm formation, a virtual temperature correction is significant in identifying the potential intensity in tropical cyclogenesis.

-The virtual temperature effect is also known as the vapor buoyancy effect and is proposed to increase Earth's thermal emission by warming the tropical atmosphere.
-The studies were explained by a news article at Phys.org.